 Thanks to expanded benefits and plan offerings, Medicare Advantage (MA) continues to grow more popular each year.
-In 2022, more than 28 million people had an Advantage plan, accounting for more than one-third of Medicare beneficiaries.
+In 2023, nearly 31 million people had an Advantage plan, accounting for more than one-half of Medicare beneficiaries.
 This page explains Medicare Advantage plans in Kentucky to help you get the best plan for your unique needs.

 Medicare Advantage, also known as Medicare Part C, provides the same coverage you get with Original Medicare.
 This includes: